 Alley Closing Requests

-For full details of the Town’s policy regarding the closing and sale of alleys, please click here.
+For full details regarding the closing and sale of alleys, please review the Town's Alley Closing and Sale Policy.

 How do we classify alleys?

-The Town’s alleys fall into 1 of 4 general classifications based on their usefulness.
+The Town’s alleys fall into 1 of 4 general classifications based on their usefulness as set out in Schedule B of the Alley Closing and Sale Policy.
 Alleys may move from one category to another based on changes in circumstances. (i.e., relocation of utilities).
-The four classifications of alleys can be found here.

 Once the Preliminary Services are complete, we will email you the results to the address you provided in your request.
 If you have any questions about the process, feel free to reach out to us at clerks@tecumseh.ca.

-If the results of the Preliminary Services show that the alley may be eligible for closure, you can move forward with submitting an official Application to the Town.
-The Application fee is $200.00, and if the application is denied by Town Council or withdrawn before any public notice is made, you will receive a $100.00 refund.
+If the results of the Step 1 confirm the alley may be eligible for closure, you can then submit an Application to Close to the Town.
+The Application fee is $200.00, but if it's denied by Town Council or withdrawn before any public notice is made, you will receive a $100.00 refund.

-You may want to consider asking your neighbors to contribute to the Application fee.
-However, please note that your neighbors are not obligated to share the cost, and it is your responsibility to submit the full payment.
-If your neighbors agree to contribute, you will need to collect those funds directly from them.
+You may want to ask your neighbours to contribute to the Application fee.
+However, your neighbours are not obligated to share the cost, and it is your responsibility to submit the full payment.
+If your neighbours agree to contribute, you must collect those funds directly.

-Once your Application is submitted, it will be reviewed by the Town Departments and affected utility companies for their feedback.
-The Director of Legislative Services will review all comments and determine whether the application can move forward.
+Once your Application is submitted, it is reviewed by Town Departments and affected utility companies for their feedback.
+The Clerk will review all comments and determine whether the application can move forward.

-All nearby property owners will be notified of the Council meeting where the report will be discussed.
-They will have the opportunity to share their thoughts, either in support or opposition to the application, by registering to speak at the meeting via the Delegation Form on the Town’s website.
+If yes, the Clerk reports the matter to Town Council for their approval/denial at a Regular Council Meeting.
+All affected property owners are notified of the meeting date so they can share their support or opposition to the application, by registering to speak at the meeting via the Delegation Form on the Town’s website.

-If the Council approves the Application, you will receive a copy of the report, which will detail all aspects of the closure, including any conditions.
-The Town will then work with an Ontario Land Surveyor to create a Reference Plan outlining the closure and the land parcels available for sale (see "Cost of Land Transfer" below).
+If approved, you will receive a copy of the report, which will detail all aspects of the closure, including any conditions.
+The Town then hires an Ontario Land Surveyor to create a Reference Plan outlining the closure and the land parcels available for sale (see "Cost of Land Transfer" below).

-To determine how the closed alley will be sold, the following guidelines, set by the Town Council, will apply:
+In determining the total cost of the alley will be sold, the following guidelines, set by the Town Council, will apply:

 • The purchase price for the closed alley will be based on market value.